Meerkats in the Kalahari

 |Type||Cost Per Person|

-Costs are per person, double occupancy, not including airfare (except roundtrip flights between Maun and Gweta on August 3 and 6), singles extra.
+Costs are per person, double occupancy, not including airfare (except round-trip flights between Maun and Gweta), singles extra.
 See Included and Not Included sections for more details.

-- Roundtrip flights between Maun and Gweta on August 3 and 6.
+- Round-trip flights between Maun and Gweta on August 4 and 7.

 - Camping gear.